alex-bush/pxpilot/README.md

 ## General Settings

 General settings allow you to manage system behaviors such as automatic shutdowns and self-host settings.
+If PxPilot is deployed on a dedicated LXC container, there is no need to keep it running at all times.
+In this case, this option allows the container to be turned off after the application has finished running.
 ```yaml
 settings:
   auto_shutdown: true  # Automatically shutdown the host where the pxpilot is located